 Rainey has spoken or written about arts journalism at Emory University, the USC Annenberg School, the El Paso Museum of Art, the Modern Art Museum of Fort Worth, College Arts Association, the National Endowment for the Arts, and other places.
 She has also spoken about caregiving at Houston Methodist Hospital.
 She lives in Houston.

-Trained in literature and entrepreneurship, Rainey is the founder of Glasstire, the online magazine of visual art in Texas and the oldest online-only art magazine in the country.
-In 2019, she stepped down as publisher of Glasstire after over 18 years at the helm.
+Rainey Knudson is a writer based in Houston.
+Rainey is the founder of Glasstire, the online journal of visual art in Texas and the oldest online-only art magazine in the country.
+In 2019, she stepped down as publisher of Glasstire after 18 years at the helm.
+She edited the 2021 book One Thing Well: 22 Years of Installation Art, about Rice Gallery.

-Rainey has spoken or written about arts journalism at Emory University, the USC Annenberg School, the El Paso Museum of Art, the Modern Art Museum of Fort Worth, College Arts Association, the National Endowment for the Arts, and other places.
+Rainey has spoken or written about arts journalism at Emory University, the USC Annenberg School, the University of Texas at Austin, the El Paso Museum of Art, the Modern Art Museum of Fort Worth, College Arts Association, the National Endowment for the Arts, and other places.
 She has also spoken about caregiving at Houston Methodist Hospital.
-She serves on the board of directors of The Houston Seminar, and on the advisory boards of the Rice University School of Humanities and the UCross Foundation in Wyoming.
-She lives in Houston.

 Photo: Jennifer Battaglia